X-LANCE/Mobile-Env/README.md

 ## NEWS!!

+* (2024-07-14 v4.0)
+  * Added new action and observation type of ADB
+  * Enabled input of common UTF-8 strings for `TEXT` action
+  * Enabled fuzzy match method for screen text events.
+Enabled triggering threshold for fuzzy match modes.
+  * Migrated from `dm_env` to `android_env.interfaces` to distinguish
+    successful, failed, and truncated episode ends.
+Updated episode end events to control its triggering in the task definition file more conviniently.
+  * Added `cache_until` field for event slots to correctly trigger an `AND` node whose sub-events are expected to be triggered simultaneously.
+Now an activatated event can be cached temporarily until another triggered event clears it.
+  * Added `null_listener` for target-less event nodes.
+  * Applied image compression in `RemoteSimulator`.
+  * Migrated from `gym` to `gymnasium`.
+  * Updates to `VhIoWrapper` and `TapActionWrapper`
+  * Minor updates to annotation tool.

+See our [Change Log](Changelog) for details.
+The documents will be revised soon.
+A new tutorial w.r.t. episode event management is on plan.

 * (2024-04-30 v3.6)
   * Updated function to load a remote simulator to enable providing the remote resources with a different path with the path of the local task definition